andrea-acampora/nestjs-ddd-quickstarter/README.md

 **CQRS**

 *Command Query Responsibility Segregation (CQRS)* is a powerful architectural pattern used to separate the read and write sides of an application.\
-In CQRS, you have two distinct models: a `command model` that handles the commands that modify the state, and a `query model` that handles the queries that read the state.\
+In CQRS, we have two distinct models: a `command model` that handles the commands that modify the state, and a `query model` that handles the queries that read the state.\
-The `command model` is usually implemented with an event-sourced aggregate, which is an entity that stores its state as a sequence of domain events.\
+The `command` model is usually implemented with an event-sourced aggregate, which is an entity that stores its state as a sequence of domain events.\
-The `query model` is usually implemented with a projection, which is a denormalized view of the state that is updated by subscribing to the domain events.\
+The `query ` model is usually implemented with a projection, which is a denormalized view of the state that is updated by subscribing to the domain events.\
-By using domain events, you can decouple the command and query models, and optimize them for different purposes.
+By using domain events, we can decouple the command and query models, and optimize them for different purposes.

 In this project we'll use the `@nestjs/cqrs` package to implement the CQRS pattern.

-If you want to deep dive and to understand in detail how this tool works, please refer to the official [documentation](https://docs.nestjs.com/recipes/cqrs).
+If you want to deep dive and to understand in detail how this library works, please refer to the official [documentation](https://docs.nestjs.com/recipes/cqrs).

 ### Clean Architecture